 How to Find Balance Over Summer Break

 Teaching is not for the faint of heart.
-It’s a tough job that requires most of your focus during the school year.
-And let’s face it, that spills over into the summer, too.
-While it might be a challenge, it’s important for educators to practice self-care during summer break so the return to school […]
+It’s a tough job that requires a lot of focus during the school year—and let’s face it, that spills over into the summer, too.
+While it might be a challenge, educators need to practice self-care during summer break so the return to school in the fall […]

 A Teacher’s Reflection & Goals